the feminist polemic might do itself a favour

 SEX & FEMINISM

 relationships • 26.06.13

-I’m sympathetic to feminists and the problems women have faced historically dealing with men and patriarchal power.
-The particular brand of masculinity I grew up around was especially odious and typified much of what feminism set itself against.
+I’m easily disposed to feminism and the issues women have faced historically with patriarchal power.
+The particular brand of masculinity I grew up around was especially odious, typifying much of what feminists set themselves against.

-Yet when you listen to feminists there is rarely ever an indication of any converse grievances i.e. that the female of the species might be at all problematic to the male.
+The rhetoric can be off-putting though.
+Its polemical nature doesn’t afford much insight into how individual men and women actually relate to each other.
+Thus when you listen to the feminist position there is rarely an indication of any converse grievances men might have with the female of the species.
 Perhaps the case for men is for men to make.
-But if one of them utters a word against femininity or in defence of his own kind he is shot down as sexist and unworthy of being listened to.
+But if one of them utters a word in defence of his own kind he is likely to be branded sexist and unworthy.

-To approach the complexity of sex as if it is mundane and transactional has about as much erotic appeal as an insurance policy.
-It just doesn’t capture the essence.
-I’m in broad agreement with the feminist polemic, even at its most radical, but it might do itself a favour by being less pretentious and more credible about sexual dynamics and how women can contribute to the difficult issues that arise every bit as much as men.
+To approach the complexity of sex as if it were mundane and transactional has about as much erotic appeal as an insurance policy.
+It fails to capture the essence.
+I might be in broad agreement with the feminist argument, even at its most radical, but it could do itself a favour by being less pretentious and more credible about sexual dynamics.
+People might then be more inclined to engage with the issues in the desired way.

 One can only wish.
 That political rhetoric in general might aspire to the nuanced intelligence it so terribly lacks is hardly likely.
 Yet it would be a welcome thing, a development millions like me who are currently mired in cynical apathy could happily go for.
 I cite the debates around sex and feminism as only one example of a widespread problem